AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 ### Training and verification {#training-and-verification}

 Now, it is time to create some models of the data and select which model is the best performer for predicting future sales.
-We will evaluate the 5 following algorithms:
+You will evaluate the 5 following algorithms:

 - Linear Regression
 - Decision Tree